 - Being overweight or obese

 - Sit or stand for long periods of time

 - Leg trauma — including blood clots or injuries

-Jerry Light, M.D., a vascular surgeon and physician on the medical staff at Texas Health Harris Methodist Hospital HEB and Texas Health Heart & Vascular Specialists, a Texas Health Physicians Group practice, says that while some people are more predisposed to varicose veins, especially women, everyone should be aware of their risk factors.
+Jerry Light, M.D., a vascular surgeon and physician on the medical staff at Texas Health Dallas and Texas Health Vascular Surgical Specialists, a Texas Health Physicians Group practice, says that while some people are more predisposed to varicose veins, especially women, everyone should be aware of their risk factors.

 “Whether one will develop varicose veins is often the luck of the draw, and generally not preventable,” he explains.
 “When veins do start to develop, wearing graduated compression stockings can prevent the veins from getting worse.”

 Light says exercise and an active lifestyle are also beneficial to preventing varicose veins.
 And contrary to popular belief, crossing your legs too often will not lead to the development of varicose veins.

 According to an article published in the American Heart Association journal Circulation, a patient’s physician may recommend several options before recommending surgery, depending on the severity of his or her varicose veins.
 The first step will likely be lifestyle changes, including weight loss (if the patient is overweight), regular exercise, smoking cessation, and the avoidance of long periods of standing or sitting.
 Physicians may also prescribe compression stockings, which help to decrease valve leakiness and pressure in the veins, and which should be worn consistently and used correctly.
 If these methods do not produce the desired effects, patients may need to consider nonsurgical or surgical treatments.